 University of Arkansas applicants can also take the ACT on Campus exam.
 This is a residual ACT given on the U of A campus.
 Your score can only be used at the U of A and cannot be sent to other institutions.

 Next-Generation Accuplacer Test

-Admitted students who have been assessed developmental course placement or Fall 2021 applicants who have yet had the opportunity to take the ACT or SAT test have the option to take the Next-Generation Accuplacer through Testing Services either in-person or online.
+Admitted students who have been assessed developmental course placement or applicants who have not yet had the opportunity to take the ACT or SAT test have the option to take the Next-Generation Accuplacer through Testing Services, either in-person or online.
 Scores from the Texas Success Initiative Assessment 2.0 (TSIA2) will not be accepted for placement and enrollment.